Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	6.Having my superpowers of providing pitch and roll i started to think how to make it listen to my 15" resistive touch panel which came from china after more than month of waiting (3/4 of this time was laying in the polish customs office).
-The task seems quite
+The task seemed quite
 	easy: i have two angles and a 15" plane, lets just treat it as a xy coordinate system and feed them into the inverse kinematic algorithm, this idea is called a proportional controll.